ukb-dt/ethos-a/index.md

 * **$± 1.96√\mid d²E/dt²\mid$ :** the confidence bounds—the moral responsibility to disclose the variance, not just the mean.
 * **$∫E dt + C$ :** the integration constant of individuality—the unquantifiable, cultural, familial, spiritual context that makes each consent decision *non-fungible*.

-That final term, Cₓ, is where Western bioethics often fails in the Global South.
+That final term, $Cₓ$, is where Western bioethics often fails in the Global South.
 It assumes universality where there is instead **contextual epistemology**—language, rhythm, and communal ontology that shape how “risk,” “gift,” and “autonomy” are even *heard*.

 Your sequence—physics → engineering → grammar → prosody → metaphysics—maps neatly onto the architecture of a new kind of **decision-support ecosystem**: